Boston Butt (Pork Shoulder)

 - 6 lb pork shoulder (or several for gifts, since the fire is hot!)

 - 1 C dry BBQ rub (see recipe below)

 - Apple juice (in spray bottle)

-- Smoke pork roast, Memphis automatically maintains the temperature inside smoker between 200 and 225 degrees for 8 to 10 hours ( until meat thermometer inserted into thickest portion of meat registers 170 degrees,
+- Smoke pork roast.
+Memphis automatically maintains the temperature inside smoker between 200 and 225 degrees F for 8-10 hours (until meat thermometer inserted into thickest portion of meat registers 170 degrees F.

-- Continue smoking for approx 2 hours until meat thermometer registers 190 degrees,
+- Continue smoking for approx. 2 hours until meat thermometer registers 190 degrees F.

 - Remove bone and chop or shred.

 - 1-1/4 C firmly packed dark brown sugar

 - 1 Tbsp lemon pepper